What should one do after MCAT?

 Prepare for the Medical School Interview:

 Preparing for the medical school interview is essential to the application process.
-One crucial aspect of the application that may be discussed during the consultation is your MCAT score.
+During the consultation, we may discuss your MCAT score, which is one crucial aspect of the application.
 Here are some tips on how to prepare for the medical school interview and address questions about your MCAT score:

 1. Understand the interview format: